17.2. Using Profiling

 Some special functions:

-• PyModuleName <module>: executed code on Python module level, which is not inside any function; typically called when importing Python modules.
+• PyModuleName <module>: Code executed at the Python module level, which is not contained within any function; typically invoked when importing Python modules.

 • <python qt wrapper>: PythonQt wrappers of Qt functions.